avive/karmacoin-docs/versioned_docs/version-0.1.0/design/tokenomics.md

 ## Genesis Minting
 There is no genesis minting for Karmachain 2.0.
 The only coin in existence at genesis time will be coins minted by Karmachain 1.0 protocol.
 These coins will be migrated over to the Karmachain 2.0 ledger on genesis time.

-Up to 625M KCs (25% of the supply) may be issued by the Karmachain 1.0 protocol, based on its utility to users.
+630M KCs (~25% of the supply) minted by the Karmachain 1.0 protocol, based on its utility to users as block rewards to validators.
+These coins will be migrated over to the Karmachain 2.0 ledger on genesis time.

-Up to 250M KCs (10% of the supply) of these coins will be sold to Karmachain 2.0 validators before Karmachain 2.0 genesis time, and will be staked by them in order to receive block producers and validators rewards on Karmachain 2.0.
+Up to 245M KCs (~10% of the supply) of these coins will be sold to Karmachain 2.0 validators before Karmachain 2.0 genesis time, and will be staked by them in order to receive block producers and validators rewards on Karmachain 2.0.

 Up to 375M KCs (15% of the supply) earned on Karmachain 1.0 as validation rewards will be used as the treasury of the Karma coin dev company.